 Montreal promoter Eddie Quinn had suggested he give wrestling a shot.
 He later learned the ropes in promotions like Stu Hart’s Stampede Wrestling in Calgary, Alberta, and Roy Shire’s Big Time Wrestling in San Francisco, California.

 Once retiring from football in 1972, his wrestling career boomed.
-Transitioning from the gridiron to the squared circle was a natural fit, and many considered him a stiff worker.
+Transitioning from the gridiron to the squared circle was a natural fit; many considered him a stiff worker and sometimes a bully.

 Knowing Mosca personally, this is what long-time wrestling journalist Bill Apter had to say: "[Mosca is] one of the meanest, most-rotten, toughest human beings in the world… with the heart of a teddy bear.
 One of the nicest guys I ever met."